pvergnory/chess/README.md

 ## Building chess and chessx

-To build the two engines, use build.bat on Windows or build on Linux without any argument.
+To build the two engines, use `build.bat` on Windows or `build` on Linux without any argument.

-On Windows:
-build

-On Linux:
-./build

 ## Using the engine version that includes the GUI (chess under linux, chess.exe under Windows)